Oromo expansion: Michelle Gadaa invasion of Adal period (1562–1579)

 At the same time, Barento Oromo groups attacked the Adal Sultanate, which was greatly weakened by its wars with the Christian Ethiopians leading to no potential resistance.
-In the 16th century, the Oromo began their invasion of Harar region occupying as far as Hubat which forced the Adal Sultanate to erect a wall around Harar the capital city of the principality.
+In the 16th century, the Oromo began their invasion of Harar region occupying as far as Hobat which forced the Adal Sultanate to erect a wall around Harar the capital city of the principality.
 By the late sixteenth century other Adalite towns in the Harar region also began to construct ramparts such as Gidaya, and Dakkar.
 According to Harari chronicles the combination of the Oromo invasion which followed drought led to the destruction of several towns and regions including Sim, Shewa, Negeb, Hargaya and Dakkar.
 Oromo invasions in the Harar region were followed by epidemic and food shortages in Adal's capital Harar leading to massive loss of life which included Adal leader Nur ibn Mujahid among the casualties in 1567.

 The Oromo attacks on the Harar plateau did not let up in 1572, as recounted in a Harari chronicle.

 While Amir Muhammad was away on campaign the Oromos devastated the region.
 They are said to have destroyed a hundred Muslim villages, and advancing to the city's very walls, besieged Harar.
 Fierce fightings took place at one of the gates, which was soon full of corpses.
 Wazir Hamid was reportedly struck by twenty spears, but, though seriously wounded, succeeded in returning to the city alive.
 The invaders were later repulsed.

 The Adal Sultanate would move its capital to Aussa due to the Oromo provocation in 1577 however Adal leader imam Muhammad Gasa would be killed in battle against the Oromo in 1583.
 In the Chercher region of Harar, Ittu Oromo would incorporate the Harari and plausibly the Harla people.
 Its presumed the last remaining pre Oromo invasion inhabitants the Harla people were able to survive due to the fortification of the city of Harar.
 Scholar Christopher Ehret stated the greater part of the Adal Muslim population were assimilated by the Oromos with the exception of pockets of Harari and Argobba semitic speakers.
 According to historian Mohammed Hassen and others, the Oromo invasions were devastating for the Harari people and is one of the major reasons for their diminished populace.

 The Hawiye and Dir clans became the predominant inhabitants of Hararghe Highlands (land of the Hararis) in the 16th century after the weakening of Adal.
 The Oromos took advantage of the crippling state and decided to also invade and to occupy the Hararghe Highlands and assimilate with Somali clan population of Jarso, Akisho, Gurgura, Nole, Metta, Oborra, and Bursuk.
-All were sub-clans of Dir, a major Somali clan, and were later confederated into Oromo tribe, the Afran Qallo clan.
+All were sub-clans of Dir, a major Somali clan, and were later confederated into the Afran Qallo clan.

 According to I. M. Lewis, in the early 1600s Ughaz Ali Makahil successfully repelled the Oromo Invasions in modern northern Somalia.